OptimusDrift/OptimusDrift/README.md

 <div align="center"><h1><img src="https://cdn.discordapp.com/attachments/860647425000472586/916969244271476746/heart.png"> ¡Hello World! <img src="https://cdn.discordapp.com/attachments/860647425000472586/916969244271476746/heart.png"></h1>
   </div> <br>
 <div align="justify">
 Welcome!
 My name is Drift and I'm from Argentina.
 I 💙 video games and programming so I decided to become a video game developer.
-Currently I dedicate myself to studying my second university career and working in one of the workshops of the same university, in addition to that I'm a night streamer and in the few free times I have, I dedicate them to my personal projects.<br>
+Currently I dedicate myself to studying my second university career and working in <a href="https://www.3dar.com">3dar</a> (is a collective of creatives, pushing the boundaries of Virtual Reality, Animation and Visual Effects), in addition to that I'm a night streamer and in the few free times I have, I dedicate them to my personal projects.<br>
 </div>
 <div align="center">
 He's <b>Xylidramon</b>, my partner, you may see him stowaway in some project.<br>